 Today, many businesses lose millions of dollars for the reason that there is a lack of skilled work force.
 For instance, workers who have trouble reading the instructions tend to have low productivity and quality; also these employees can often become a high risk for work related accidents.
 As a result, their employers need to pay higher insurance rates and use more man hours and materials to meet the competition standards; thus the economy suffers.
 It is a fact that illiteracy puts a financial strain on the government.
 For example, lack of education restricts many people from today’s fast changing job market.
 As a result, these people cannot keep up with the growth and development of their positions.
 Soon enough many workers end up on welfare.
 Millions of dollars from taxpayers’ pockets have to support unemployed people and their families; in fact, one third of all recipients of welfare in Florida have poor literacy and barely any educational background.
 In other words, poor education is damaging to economic development and success.

-Low quality education has terrible impact on health, both physical and mental
+The influence of low quality education on health, both physical and mental

 Poorly educated people are more likely to suffer from acute or chronic illnesses and are more likely to report anxiety or depression.
 For example, many people face health issues and possibly die due to their inability to understand doctor’s instructions or read their prescriptions.
 Furthermore, poor educated people can be a danger not only to themselves, but to their families and people around them.
 Illiterate or barely literate mothers can measure wrong medications to their children.